urwid/urwid/docs/tutorial/index.rst

 .. image:: attr3.png
 .. image:: attr4.png

-High color modes
+High Color Modes
 ----------------

 This program displays the string ``Hello World`` in the center of the screen.
-It uses a number of 256-color-mode background attributes to decorate the text, and will work in any terminal that supports 256-color mode.
+It uses a number of 256-color-mode colors to decorate the text, and will work in any terminal that supports 256-color mode.
 It will exit when *Q* is pressed.